What is a Scuttle Attic?

 The term attic refers to the whole floor situated on the topmost level, close to the roof.
 The loft is an area consisting of only some rooms and has one or a few sides open to the lower floor.

-- Tennessee Window Tint Laws – 2021The Tennessee window tint laws were enacted in the year 1990.
-This state was the 11th to
+- Connecticut Tint Laws For Vehicles 2021The Connecticut tint laws for vehicles were enacted in 1994.
+This state has been the 24th state

 Can You Turn Your Attic into a Living Space?